mikemaccana/agave/README.md

 ##### .repeat(_times_)
 Repeat the string _times_ times.

+##### .toNodeList()
+Turns an array of Elements into a NodeList.

 #### NodeList methods

-NodeLists are what's returned when you use the document.querySelectorAll, or
+NodeLists are what's returned when you use the document.querySelectorAll(), or similar methods.

+For example, given the following document:

     <html>
       <body>